By: Nova A.

 Are you assigned to write an essay assignment for your school?
 Are you staring at the blank screen, not knowing where to start?

-Essay writing can be tough, and it is highly important to know how to start an essay effectively.
+Essay writing can be tough, and knowing how to start an essay effectively is highly important.

 Why?
 Because “the first impression is the last impression?”

-Similarly, with any piece of writing, the impression you make on the reader with your introduction sets the tone for the rest of the text.
+Similarly, the impression you make on the reader with your introduction sets the tone for the rest of the text.
 This makes them decide whether or not they want to invest their time reading it further.
-Thus, making the introduction a highly critical part of any paper or essay.
+So starting effectively is a highly critical part of any paper or essay.

-If you are stuck at this stage, unsure how to begin writing, then this is just the right place for you.
+If you are stuck at this stage and unsure how to begin, then this is just the right guide for you.

 Similar to the different types of essays, there are several different ways to start an essay.
 However, the most commonly followed way is the hamburger essay method.

 This method is also known as the introduction, body, and conclusion.
-Where the hamburger buns are the introduction and the conclusion, and the main ingredient – the meat is the body of the essay.
+Where the hamburger buns are the introduction and the conclusion.
+And the main ingredients are the body paragraphs of the essay.

 “How to Start an Introduction for an Essay?”

 The introductory paragraphs of any piece of writing hold the most importance.
 They help to grab the reader’s attention and make them decide whether or not they should invest their time.
-Similarly, in an essay, the introduction acts as a roadmap and sets the tone for the content of the rest of the essay.
+Similarly, the introduction acts as a roadmap and sets the tone for the content of the rest of the essay.

 As we pointed out earlier, there isn’t a set way to start an essay.
 But the one thing you need to be mindful of is that your introduction should be catchy as well as informative.

 To make your work interesting and attract the reader’s attention with the opening line, you must use a hook sentence.

-An essay hook is the opening sentence used as an attention grabber and as a motivator for the reader to make them read further.
+An essay hook is an opening sentence used as an attention grabber for the reader, to make them read further.